alyssulee/Mastermind/MastermindsApp/README.md

     - `npm start`
     - Navigate to `http://localhost:4200/`

 ## About The Project
 Masterminds was developed using an Angular front-end and Express backend.
+The web-app supports both desktop and mobile sizes.
+When using a mobile device, make sure to rotate the screen (landscape mode)!

 See our video demo here: